TheComputerM/localbox/README.md

 2. In Piston
     - Isolate doesn't share cgroups with host system which can lead to inaccurate program limits and runtime metrics.
     - All programs are run in bash which adds additional overhead to measuring program runtime metrics.
+    - You have to compile/build the runtime on your system for many languages instead of getting prebuilt binaries.
 3. In Judge0
     - Only supports outdated linux cgroups v1, you will have to change kernel options in any machine with a recent linux kernel.
     - Cannot take multiple files as input.